apache/servicecomb-pack/CONTRIBUTING.md

 ## Do you have questions about the source code?

-Ask any question about how to use SkyWalking in the [Gitter](https://gitter.im/ServiceCombUsers/Lobby).
+Ask any question about how to use ServiceComb in the [Gitter](https://gitter.im/ServiceCombUsers/Lobby).